In the event of weather-related or emergency school closure or delay, information will be communicated as follows:

-- An email is sent to all parents and high school students.
+- An email is sent to all parents.

-- An automated emergency phone call is sent to notify parents and staff.
-Phone numbers on record will be used.
+- An automated emergency phone call is sent to notify parents and staff, typically between 5:30-6 a.m.
+Phone numbers on record will be used, and parents will receive calls to all of their phones.
 NOTE: If a decision is made after 10 p.m., you will not receive a call until the next morning.
 Please check the other vehicles listed above.

 - You will not receive any notification if schools are opening on time.
 If no information is reported, it means that schools are opening on time.

 - What does a two-hour delay mean?
 A two hour delay would mean: